Kids and the COVID-19 Vaccines

 In pediatric clinical trials, there have been no cases of myocarditis, a rare heart condition that a small amount of people have experienced after vaccination.
 Myocarditis is more common in adolescent and young men, and is more common with Moderna than Pfizer.
 However, it is a very rare side effect.
 The risk of heart inflammation after contracting COVID-19 itself is much higher than it is after vaccination.

-If my child is 11 for their first dose and turns 12 before their second dose, should they get the adult dose for both?
+If my child is 11 for their first dose and turns 12 before their second dose, which size dose should they get?

-No, your child should get the dose that is recommended for their age on the day of vaccination.
-If you child is 11 on the date they receive the first dose, they will receive the dose formulated for children ages 5 – 11.
+Your child should get the dose that is recommended for their age on the day of vaccination.
+If your child is 11 on the date they receive the first dose, they will receive the dose formulated for children ages 5 – 11.
 If they are 12 when they return for dose 2, they can receive the adult dose.

-Can I make an appointment for my child if they have not turned five yet?
+Can I make an appointment for my child if they have not turned 6 months old yet?

-You must wait until your child has had their fifth birthday before you can schedule a COVID-19 vaccination appointment at Henry Ford.
+You must wait until your child has reached 6 months of age before you can schedule a COVID-19 vaccination appointment at Henry Ford Health.

-My child received dose 1 at our local pharmacy/city/county vaccination site.
-Can we come to Henry Ford Health for the second dose or a booster?
+My child received a past dose at our local pharmacy/city/county vaccination site.
+Can we come to Henry Ford Health for the next dose or a booster?

-Yes, you may schedule dose 2 or a booster at a Henry Ford Health pediatrics or family medicine center, even if your child did not receive dose 1 at Henry Ford Health.
+Yes, you may schedule a next dose or a booster at a Henry Ford Health Pediatrics or Family Medicine center, even if your child did not receive the vaccine previously at Henry Ford Health.
 Please bring your child’s vaccination card with you.
 Remember that your child must be a Henry Ford Health patient in order to receive the vaccine at Henry Ford Health.

 My child has allergies.
 Can they get the vaccine?